Determine all possible values of θ in the interval [0°, 360°), wh... | Channels for Pearson+

 Reference Angles - Online Tutor, Practice Problems & Exam Prep

-Determine all possible values of θ in the interval [0°, 360°), which have the same value as the given function value.
+Determine all possible values of θ in the interval [0°, 360°), which has the same values as the given function value.

-Determine all possible values of θ in the interval [0°, 360°), which have the same value as the given function value.
+Determine all possible values of θ in the interval [0°, 360°), which has the same values as the given function value.